Just a few days ago, I found something that surprised me.

 Enter: Google My Business (GMB), a listing of your business’ operating information, reviews, posts, and so much more.

-Although most of this information can likely be found on your website, Google My Business indexes the content you provide for consistency across Google Search, Maps, and Google+.
+Although most of this information can likely be found on your website, Google My Business indexes the content you provide for consistency across Google Search and Maps (Google Local Guides can also review and edit your listings for consistency).

 So when your customers search for you, it will be waiting for them.